 Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) have been touted as the cure-all to security and compliance woes.
 The most common type of system sits on the network and inspects all inbound packets.
 An IDS/IPS is designed to inspect incoming packets to see if they are part of a malicious attack and drop or alert on the packets which are.
 But like most technologies, IDS/IPS has numerous limitations and pitfalls that vendors of these systems don’t want you to know.
 When considering how best to protect your organization’s network and an IDS/IPS is in the running, you should consider the following five key limitations.

-With 2018 approaching fast, you will be thinking about your IT and security projects for the next year.
 Many amazing open source tools have been developed and matured over the past couple of years that will help you both be more secure and make your job easier.
 We have picked five top open source tools that can automate and help secure your IT infrastructure, preparing your organization for future success and compliance.